NetComposer/nkdocker/README.md

 		port => inet:port_number(),		% Default 2375
 		proto => tcp | tls,				% Default tcp
 		certfile => text(),
-		keyfile => text(),
+		keyfile => text()
-		idle_timeout => integer()		% Msecs, default 5000
 	}.
 ```

 You can now start sending commands to the Docker daemon.
 Some commands (usually quick, non-blocking commands) will try to reuse the same command, while other commands will start a fresh connection and will close it when finished (See the documentation of each command at [nkdocker.erl](src/nkdocker.erl)).

+These parameters (host, port, proto, certfile and keyfile) can also be included as standard Erlang application environment variable for `nkdocker`.
 You can also indicate the connection parameters using standard OS environment variables.
 The follow keys are recognized:

 Key|Value
 ---|---